-By identifying where rays emanating from the chosen point associated with each particle cross the particle's boundaries, and adjusting tangential rays at these points, the mean surface area of particles can be estimated.
+By identifying where rays are emanating from the chosen point that is associated with each particle crosses the particle's boundaries, and by adjusting tangential rays at these points the mean surface area of particles can be estimated.

 The arbitrary point for each particle should be consistent from particle to particle, and does not need to lie inside of the particle.